urosevic/stock-ticker/readme.txt

 == Description ==

-A simple and easy configurable plugin that allows you to insert stock ticker with stock price information (data provided by Google Finance).
+A simple and easy configurable plugin that allows you to insert stock ticker with stock price information (data provided by AlphaVantage.co).
 Insertion is enabled by shortcode or multi instance widget.

 Stock Ticker is enhanced animated variation of [Stock Quote](https://wordpress.org/plugins/stock-quote/) plugin.